c5n8/vue-use-async-hook/README.md

 ## News

-This version is compatible with Vue 2 using `@vue/composition-api` plugin.
+This version is compatible with Vue 2.7.
 If you use Vue 3, see [Vue 3 compatible version](https://github.com/c5n8/vue-use-async-hook/tree/release/v3.0.0)

 ## Tips